-Nireka Weeratunge is Principal Investigator on the Migration and collectives/networks as pathways out of poverty?
-Gendered vulnerabilities and capabilities amongst poor fishing communities in Asia project.
-She has a PhD in anthropology from the University of Toronto, Canada and over 20 years of experience in research and development practice in the interface of gender, environment and development issues in the Asia-Pacific region.
-Her main areas of research are the social and cultural aspects of natural resource use, and micro/small enterprise, focusing on livelihood strategies related to poverty, vulnerability, resilience and wellbeing of rural households in fishing and farming communities.
+Nireka Weeratungeleads the qualitative component of the research projects on Social-ecological Dynamics in Rapid Economic Development: Infrastructure and Coastal Change in Southeastern Sri Lanka (SEDRIC), as well as Land Ownership and Womens Empowerment in Sri Lanka.
+She was the Principal Investigator on the Migration and collectives/networks as pathways out of poverty?
+Gendered vulnerabilities and capabilities amongst poor fishing communities in Asia project from 2016-2019.
+She has a PhD in anthropology from the University of Toronto, Canada with over 25 years of research and practice in the interface of gender, environment and development issues in the Asia-Pacific region.
+Her main areas of work are the social and cultural aspects of natural resource use, focusing on livelihood strategies in relation to poverty, vulnerability, resilience and wellbeing in fishing and farming communities.
+She is a member of the Scientific Steering Committee of Integrated Marine Biosphere Research (IMBeR), a global research project on ocean sustainability.
 She has worked in Sri Lanka, Bangladesh, Cambodia, Laos, Myanmar, Solomon Islands, Philippines and Vietnam.

 Ranmini Vithanagamaholds a B.A in Economics and a Masters in Economics from University of Colombo, and is currently reading for her PhD in Economics at University of Colombo.
 She is currently a consultant researcher in a longitudinal study looking at economic growth opportunities for women in the north (GRoW).
 Her other research interests include internal displacement and disability.